-The Tazumal Ruins are a little farther away from the surf than San Andrés, but well worth the trip.
+The Tazumal Ruins are a lot farther away from the surf than San Andrés, but well worth the trip.
 Tazumal sits near the border with Guatemala in the Rio Paz river basin.
 At 720 meters (2,360 ft) above sea level, you are away from the humidity of the coast and enjoying the fresh mountain air.
-The trip to Tazumal can be combined with our tour of El Salvador’s coffee region or a trip to the Santa Ana Volcano.
-Tazumal’s structures date back to 250 AD, and the civilization there had important links with Maya strongholds in Guatemala and Mexico.
+Tazumal’s structures the date back to 250 AD, and the civilization there had important links with Maya strongholds in Guatemala and Mexico.

 For a small extra price, the trip to Tazumal can be combined with our tour of El Salvador’s coffee region or a trip to the Santa Teresa Hot Springs (Termales de Santa Teresa).
 We include the $5 park entrance fee as part of the trip.